"Is grime really dead?"

 D Power—someone who's been instrumental in grime's growth since its inception—also thinks it's down to certain platforms and them knowing the difference between various genres.
 "They need to show a clear distinction between grime and the rest of the genres because we're getting mixed up with hip-hop, UK drill, trap and Afrobeats," he says.
 "Basically, if you're black and do urban music, to them, you are a grime artist.
 And because of that confusion, certain grime MCs have become lazy.
 Generally, I think the scene is in a good-but-bad place—a good place because the name 'grime' is getting thrown about a lot, but a bad place 'cause it's not actual grime music they're referring to."
 Mix-ups to one side, where has all the hunger gone?
 Just two years ago, we were being bombarded with street-level grime smashes, ones that still circulate clubland.

 "I think all genres go through seasons and the good music is around the corner," says Sharky Major, former N.A.S.T.Y Crew emcee and industry veteran, "especially through Grime Originals Records and Major Muzik Entertainment.
-I just feel that guys need to put more effort in, and those at the top who are the influencers need to embrace the newer generation more if they want the sound to keep growing, rather than making them feel like they might as well make a different genre to be noticed.
+I just feel that guys need to put a bit more effort in, and those at the top who are the influencers need to embrace the newer generation more if they want the sound to keep growing, rather than making them feel like they might as well make a different genre to be noticed.
 More events and headline shows, as well.
 We all need to support each other more."

-For revered dubstep and grime producer/DJ, Plastician, maybe grime is in need of a saving riddim.
+For revered dubstep and grime producer Plastician, maybe grime is in need of a saving riddim.
 "For me," he says, "if the essence of the grime sound is going to come back strong and overtake the current drill sound, we need one of those big tunes that takes the old grime mentality, sonics, flows and spins them on their head.
 We saw this when Novelist and Mumdance collaborated on 'Take Time' a few years back.
 A lot of us got talking when that single dropped, and I know for a fact that it reinvigorated a few emcees who went on to have monumental success, and were catalysts for the recent resurgence.
 Somebody has that track in them, or that project."

 With promised albums from Ghetts, D Double E and Wiley, plus a not-grime-but-grime LP from Novelist doing the rounds, we can at least hope things will pick up as the year unfolds.
-And if, like me, you ever feel the need to remind yourself of grime's greatness, here's a little playlist I put together for your brap-shouting pleasure.
+And if, like me, you ever feel the need to remind yourself of grime's greatness, here's a 25-track playlist I put together for your brap-shouting pleasure.